-If you’re already a digital nomad or are likely to become one soon, take a look at these five apps that many people like you are already using to make their dream of traveling possible and to use the given freedom to the fullest extent.
+If you’re already a digital nomad or are likely to become one soon, take a look at these five apps many people like you are already using to make work/travel possible.

 Being probably the largest medial and travel security services company in the world, International SOS deals with the issues of providing medical assistance, emergency services, healthcare and travel security and information to people all over the world.

 With up-to-date travel security and medical info at your fingertips at all times, this app is invaluable to everyone who is often changing their country of residence.
 They can always get info about where to get medical assistance or who to call in case of an emergency.
 Being just a tap away from help means that you can focus on your work with more energy.